ibm-mas/ansible-devops/docs/playbooks/oneclick-aibroker.md

   - Install application (~15 Minutes)
   - Configure workspace (~30 Minutes)

 All timings are estimates, see the individual pages for each of these playbooks for more information.
-Use this sample playbook as a starting point for installing any MAS application, just customize the application install and configure stages at the end of the playbook.
+Use this sample playbook as a starting point for installing application, just customize the application install and configure stages at the end of the playbook.

 ## Required environment variables

-- `MAS_INSTANCE_ID` Declare the instance ID for the MAS install
+- `MAS_INSTANCE_ID` Declare the instance ID for the AI Broker install
 - `IBM_ENTITLEMENT_KEY` Your IBM Entitlement key to access the IBM Container Registry
 - `IBM_ENTITLEMENT_USERNAME` Your IBM Entitlement user to access the IBM Container Registry
 - `STORAGE_ACCESSKEY` Your strage provider access key